This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Gold Coast has long been Australia’s premier holiday destination with enough activities and attractions to fill your Gold Coast itinerary for weeks!

-For those flying into Coolangatta airport, hire a rental car to get around, public transport is not going to cut it, and you’ll want to make the most of your limited time.
+For those flying into Coolangatta airport or Gold Coast Airport, you’re first going to need to hire a rental car to get around.
+Public transport is not going to cut it, and you’ll want to make the most of your limited time here.

 If you arrive early enough on a Friday afternoon, you could hit up the Surfers Paradise Beachfront Markets along the beach Esplanade which has over 100 stalls – especially nice on a clear evening.

 Otherwise, relax at your accommodation and get a good night’s sleep, you’ve got a busy weekend ahead.

 Day 1: The Highlights of The Gold Coast